-Baking pizza is one of my favorite pastimes, and that is specifically because it is so very hard to get real Italian pizza with its authentic pizza taste outside of Italy.
+Baking pizza is one of my favorite pastimes, and that is precisely because it is so tough to get real Italian pizza with its authentic pizza taste outside of Italy.
 In the US, pizzas are usually overloaded with cheese, sausages and other fatty crap.
-In Europe, pizzas are made by anyone who looks Italian but isn’t, and they usually have no clue either.
+In Europe, pizzas are made by anyone who looks Italian but isn’t, and they typically have no clue either.
 So in search of the perfect pizza recipe, it took years until I found the one that perfectly works in my home kitchen.

 The perfect pizza recipe